 David holds a bachelor's degree in Engineering Science and Mechanics, as well as a master's degree in Systems Engineering from Virginia Tech.

 Douglas L. Johnston, II, CPA, Chief Financial Officer

-Doug Johnston joined Vitech Corporation's executive team as the Chief Financial Officer (CFO) to oversee all financial operations, supplier negotiations and human resource functions.
+Doug Johnston joined Vitech Corporation's executive team as the Chief Financial Officer (CFO) to oversee all financial operations, supplier negotiations, and human resource functions.

-With more than fifteen years of accounting experience, Doug has worked as director of Brown, Edwards & Company L.L.P.
+With more than 15 years of accounting experience, Doug has worked as director of Brown, Edwards & Company L.L.P.
 Certified Public Accountants where he managed the New River Valley and the Employee Benefit Solutions division, as well as provided comprehensive financial services to individual and small business clients.

 He holds a bachelor's degree in Business Administration from Concord University; CPA licenses in West Virginia and Virginia; and is a member of the American Institute of Certified Public Accountants, as well as the West Virginia Society of Certified Public Accountants.